 - What are the current research and funding priorities of the research area you selected?

 - How do you think these priorities within your chosen research area should change in the future?

-All projects should include the following:
+All projects should follow the instructions above and include the following:

 - A research statement that explains the rationale behind the current research priorities of the field of chosen research area.

 - A methods statement that clearly explains how the HSRProj database was deployed and the search methodology.

 - A statement of findings/conclusions and recommendations, including a justification of the significance of the topic.

 - Data visualization(s) (no more than three) that illustrate the findings in an engaging and comprehensive manner (e.g. graphs, charts, models, infographics).